-In this Tutorial we will learn how to connect or Access postgresql with python.
+In this Section we will learn how to connect or Access postgresql with python.

 Step 1: install psycopg2

 Inorder to access PostgreSQL databases using Python, you must install a package named psycopg2.

 The following code sample demonstrates how to use the pg module to connect to a PostgreSQL database.
 Replace user_name with the PostgreSQL database username, p@$$word with the database user’s password, and name_of_db with the database name.

 import psycopg2 import sys try: conn = psycopg2.connect("dbname='name_of_db' user='user_name' host='localhost' password='p@$$word'") except: print "I am unable to connect to the database" cur = conn.cursor() ''' sql statement is run within execute()''' cur.execute("select * from table1 limit 10") records = cur.fetchall() records conn.close()

 - When you have a Connectionobject associated with a database, you can create a Cursor The Cursor object enables you to run the execute() method